 I teach 3 year old preschool and one of my mom's shared this yummy recipe with me.
-I had tried English Toffee in the past and never just got that perfect texture.
+I tried English Toffee in the past and never got that perfect texture.
 Gina was encouraging and told me I could do this.
 I gave it another try and it was AMAZING!
 I don't think I have had toffee with the nuts in the toffee.
 Typically, it is plain toffee with chocolate on the top and the some type of nuts sprinkled on the chocolate.
-I made this toffee that way too but I really like the cashews in the toffee the best.
+I made this toffee both ways…but I really like the cashews in the toffee the best.
 The key for perfect toffee is a candy thermometer and not giving up until you reach that hard crack stage of about 302 degrees.
 This is easy - YOU can do it too.
 Give it a try - your family will love you!

 English Toffee